-*This post has been updated for 2021.
-Also, when you’re done, be sure to check out all our curated gift guides here.
+*This post was updated for 2021.
+Also, when you’re done, be sure to check out all our 2022 curated gift guides here.

 Gifts For Comic Book Lovers

 1. Drawing Pencils

 1. Castle Art Pencils Set: So this set is awesome for someone getting into sketching OR someone who’s working on getting a good kit together.
 It comes with a ton of stuff including kneaded and rubber erasers, sharpeners, paper stumps, and graphite pencils and sticks.

 2. Platinum Mechanical Pencil: Some people prefer mechanical pencils.
 I know there’s a heated debate on what thickness of lead is the best…this one uses 0.3 mm.

 3. MyLifeUNIT Mechanical Drafting Pencil: This pencil uses a thick lead (2.00 mm), which is nice for people just starting out with sketching.
 The pencil itself is also on the heavier side, which lends to a nice controlled feel.
 It comes with 2 pencils and two tubes of lead.

 4. Kasimir Graphite Pencil Set: Not interested in the whole kit?
 Here’s a pencil set that spans from 12B to 6H.